 1.1 Macroscopic observation and penetrant testing

-The leakage tank is welded by the cylinder and the elliptical head, and the head can be divided into straight edge section and curved section, as shown in Fig. 1a).
+The leakage tank is composed of a cylinder and an elliptical head, which are welded together.
+The head can be divided into a straight edge section and a curved section, as depicted in Figure 1a.

 The circumferential cracks were located on both sides of the weld, 1-3 mm from the weld line.
-Cracks on the cylinder side are recorded as Class B1 cracks, and cracks on the head side are recorded as Class B2 cracks.
+Cracks on the cylinder side were classified as Class B1 cracks, and cracks on the head side were classified as Class B2 cracks.

-The macroscopic diagram of crack distribution of leaking tank is shown in Fig. 2.
+The macroscopic diagram of the crack distribution in the leaking tank is shown in Figure 2.

 1.2 Chemical composition analysis

-The chemical composition of cylinder and head base metal is analyzed by spark direct reading spectrometer.
+The chemical composition of both the cylinder and head base metal was analyzed using a spark direct reading spectrometer.
 The results showed that both chemical compositions meet the requirements specified in the ASTM A473-2017 standard.

 1.3 Metallographic inspection